 Advantages of Buying

 - Better long-term investment – no monthly cost to deal with for the rest of the system’s lifespan

-- Many manufactures offer monthly payment schemes – can pay off the softener over a set period for only a small additional cost
+- Many manufacturers offer monthly payment options– can pay off the softener over a set period for only a small additional cost

 - You get a brand-new softener – can guarantee high-quality performance and components that will last 15+ years

 - Hundreds of options to choose from – especially when looking online

 - You own the system – and it’ll increase the value of your home if you decide to sell

 Disadvantages of Buying

 - Bigger up-front cost – not everyone can afford to spend more than $800 in one go